The ultimate guide to pharmaceutical quality assurance

 - Management Review

-Consistently manufacturing the highest quality pharmaceuticals isn’t going be a one-time goal.
+Consistently manufacturing the highest-quality pharmaceuticals isn’t going to be a one-time goal.
 You won’t simply be able to create a plan, implement it, and then achieve lasting results.

 Continuous improvement allows you to regularly assess your systems, find the flaws, and build a plan for correcting them.
 You can identify quality issues before they impact your company and find ways to reduce costs and increase production.

-A thorough understanding of the scope of quality assurance must be an integral part of your day-to-day systems and a priority for your team.
-From designers to sales and marketing, everyone needs to understand the importance and work towards a quality compliance goal.
+A thorough understanding of the scope of quality assurance in the pharmaceutical industry must be an integral part of your day-to-day systems, and a priority for your team.
+From designers to sales and marketing, everyone needs to understand the importance and work toward a quality compliance goal.
 They all need to have access to the QA process and real-time visibility into what is happening throughout the company in order to work together—that’s where a quality management system (QMS) comes in.